NCAR/omwg_dev/README.md

   - Each simulation is represented as a GitHub issue.
   - Simulations can be sorted with labels (for instance, compset: GMOM, CMOM).
   - Please provide as many details as possible.
+  - You can view a spreadsheet that lists the current development simulations by clicking [here](https://docs.google.com/spreadsheets/d/1qidnw-aMdyRIxylL6uV33dilYuZUl59Z7klp5EUH5ZA/edit?usp=sharing).

 ## Discussions
 Discussions relevant to CESM/MOM6 development should be posted under [Discussions](https://github.com/NCAR/omwg_dev/discussions).